gigouni/selenium-grids/android/README.md

 $ ls -l /dev/disk/by-uuid | grep dm-1 | awk '{print $9}'
 ```

-You can check the way it's handle in the _./generate_config.sh_ file.
+You can check the way it's handled in the _./generate_config.sh_ file.

 #### 1.2.3.2.
 Device within Docker